kent-map/chirpy/_posts/2020-06-01-dickens-folkestone.md

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/976ac6dd-9111-43f0-8d31-ddc807990e24.jpg" aspect="1.326" caption="3, Albion Villas" attribution="Martin Crowther" %}

 His affection for the town is obvious from his _Household Words_ article ‘Out of Town’, in which he renames [Folkestone]({{ site.baseurl }}/19c/19c-folkestone) ‘Pavilionstone’ in honour of Mr Breach, the proprietor of the Pavilion Hotel where he had stayed on previous visits and which had improved considerably since its 1808 origins as a shipbuilder’s hut on the edge of the harbour wall.
-Breach had been ‘so extraordinarily kind to me when I was ill’ that when he proposed buying 500 copies of the number, Dickens arranged to make a present of them [^ref4].
-In 1902 the hotel chain would reissue the article as a limited edition with a beautiful cover illustration, as ‘Pavilionstone’.
+Breach had been ‘so extraordinarily kind to me when I was ill’ that when he proposed buying 500 copies of the number, Dickens arranged to make a present of them. [^ref4] In 1902 the hotel chain would reissue the article as a limited edition with a beautiful cover illustration, as ‘Pavilionstone’.

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/images/main/dickens/Smaller_pavilionstone.jpg" aspect="0.752" caption="Pavilionstone" attribution="Published by the Frederick Hotels Group, 1902" %}